-There’s a lot of things Mila Kunis liked about filming her new action comedy The Spy Who Dumped Me but the most heavenly part of the experience for her by far was what she was allowed to slip on her feet.
+There’s a lot of things Mila Kunis liked about filming her new action comedy The Spy Who Dumped Me.

 Glorious flat shoes, often of the sneaker variety, which allowed her to dash through the streets of Budapest, Prague and Berlin while filming a sequence of nail-biting stunts and manoeuvres for the flick without once having to fall foul of the footwear curse that has plagued Hollywood actresses for decades.